Sam Jones Expressway

 Sam Jones Expressway (formerly the Airport Expressway and casually the Raymond Street Expressway) is a 4-lane divided highway with partial access control (urban expressway) in the city of Indianapolis.
-Renamed in 2007 to honor Indianapolis Urban League founder/president Sam H. Jones, Sr., it is approximately 1.8 mi in length and connects Raymond Street (at Holt Road) to High School Road just west of I-465 at the former site of the 1957–2008 passenger terminal at Indianapolis International Airport.
+Renamed in 2007 to honor Indianapolis Urban League founder/president Sam H. Jones Sr., it is approximately 1.8 mi in length and connects Raymond Street (at Holt Road) to High School Road just west of I-465 at the former site of the 1957–2008 passenger terminal at Indianapolis International Airport.
 Since November 11, 2008, the new passenger terminal is accessed via exit 68 on I-70 much further south.

 Routing

 The eastern end of the Sam Jones Expressway is at the signalized intersection of South Tibbs Avenue and Raymond Street.
 East of that intersection the road is named Raymond Street.
-The western endpoint is a signalized "T" intersection on the grounds of the Indianapolis International Airport, at what was the main entrance to the now-demolished former passenger terminal.
+The western endpoint is a signalized intersection on the grounds of the Indianapolis International Airport, at what was the main entrance to the now-demolished former passenger terminal.
 Between these two points are traffic interchanges with I-70 (partial), Lynhurst Drive (full), Executive Drive (partial), and I-465/I-74 (full).
 There is also a grade separation at Roena Street.
 The road serves pre-move airport hotels based by the old terminal site that remain open and use I-465 and I-70 or High School/Perimeter Road to provide private shuttle service to the new terminal.